bmalakhov/mbtiles2gmt/README.md

 set dirtiles=c:\sasplanet\cache_gmt\hr

 5. Save convert.cmd and run it.
+How to add this map to SASPlanet:
-6. Copy all appeared raster data to C:\SASPlanet\cache_gmt   (it should be looks like C:\SASPlanet\cache_gmt\hr\Z8\......)
+7. Copy all appeared raster data to C:\SASPlanet\cache_gmt   (it should be looks like C:\SASPlanet\cache_gmt\hr\Z8\......)
-7. Create an zmp file as a copy hr.zmp catalog to C:\SASPlanet\map
+8. Copy hr.zmp to catalog to C:\SASPlanet\map\
+9. Open paramt.txt
-8. Change GUID to to some other value if need be, change NameInCache="dirtile"  for this example specify "hr" withous quotes , specify Ext=.png ,name=your map from mbtiles
+10. Change GUID to to some other value if need be, change NameInCache="dirtile"  for this example specify "hr" withous quotes , specify Ext=.png ,name=your map from mbtiles
-9. Add CacheType = 4  to the end of file params.txt
+11. Add CacheType = 4  to the end of file params.txt
-10. Open SasPlanet and look for your new map in menu
+12. Open SasPlanet and look for your new map in menu